DVM Program Application

 There is no minimum requirement for the number of animal experience hours to apply to the OVC-DVM program.
 It is expected that this category of experience will enable the applicant to develop an appreciation for the wide role that animals play in our society, become familiar with different species, as well as to better understand animal industry sectors.

 Animals are defined as vertebrates for this purpose.
-Animal experience could include volunteering or working with livestock, breeding or showing various species, working in a pet store, equestrian activities and any other animal-related hobby or experience where a veterinarian is not always present or does not supervise the applicant.
+Animal experience could include volunteering or working with livestock, breeding or showing various species, hunting, working in a pet store, equestrian activities and any other animal-related hobby or experience where a veterinarian is not always present or does not supervise the applicant.
 Animal experience submitted in this category does not include experience solely gained from pet ownership or enrolment in college/university courses that involve animals.

 There is no minimum requirement for the number of extracurricular experience hours to apply to the OVC-DVM program.
 Success in the DVM program and as a future professional requires a balanced attitude, mature outlook, strong interpersonal, team and organizational skills, and commitment to serving society and local communities.